tomusborne/generateblocks/readme.txt

 == Description ==

-Add incredible versatility to your editor without bloating it with tons of one-dimensional Gutenberg blocks.
+Add incredible versatility to your editor without bloating it with tons of one-dimensional blocks.
 With GenerateBlocks, you can learn a handful of blocks deeply and use them to build anything.

 [GenerateBlocks](https://generatepress.com/blocks?utm_source=wp-repo&utm_medium=link&utm_campaign=readme) works hand-in-hand with [GeneratePress](https://generatepress.com/theme?utm_source=wp-repo&utm_medium=link&utm_campaign=generateblocks-readme), but is built to work with any theme.